 There’s yet to be a race at Albert Park in which the fastest qualifier has failed to start from pole position.

-From the 2023 grid, Lewis Hamilton and Charles Leclerc are the only previous Australian Grand Prix polesitters.
+On the 2024 grid, there are three previous Australian Grand Prix polesitters.

-With Lewis Hamilton having dominated on Saturdays at the Australian Grand Prix between 2014 and 2019, Charles Leclerc is the only other current driver to have secured pole here.
-He took his first pole at the track in 2022.
+With Lewis Hamilton having dominated on Saturdays at the Australian Grand Prix between 2014 and 2019, Charles Leclerc and Max Verstappen are the only other current drivers to have secured pole here.
+Leclerc took his first pole at the track in 2022, while Verstappen did so in 2023.

 Mercedes and Ferrari share the record for most in Melbourne